Psychosocial and Psychoactive Substance Program

 Faith-based Service (chuch Ministry)

-Abehinny Community of, Inc. is pleased to collaborate with Grace Bible Faith Community Church of Liberia (GBFCCL) and Christ Evangelistic Liberation (CELL) Ministries as our associate churches., we are dedicated to advancing the skills of our pastoral lay personnel through targeted in-service training programs.
-The commitment the pastors from these churches is instrumental in supporting our initiatives, ensuring the sustained and success of our community
+Abehinny Community, Inc. proudly partners with Grace Bible Faith Community Church of Liberia (GBFCCL) and Christ Evangelistic Liberation (CELL) Ministries.
+Together, we deliver targeted in-service training programs that empower pastoral and lay personnel, ensuring the sustainability and success of our community initiatives.

 Health & Health Awareness Club

-Our healthcare training program is tailored for students from 3rd to 9th grade.
-This program offers comprehensive, hands-on training in medical terminology, diagnosis, treatment, and prevention.
-Our objective is to enhance health and wellness in underserved rural communities, equip students and their families with vital knowledge for a healthier future.
-We invite you to join us in making a meaningful impact in the lives of those we serve.
+Our program provides students from 3rd to 9th grade with hands-on training in hygiene, disease prevention, medical terminology, diagnosis, and treatment.
+We aim to improve health and wellness in underserved rural communities by equipping students and their families with essential knowledge for a healthier future.

 -